DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 ```

 ### 2.7 node_delete_node
-Delete a node from scene
+Delete a node from the scene

 **Parameters**:
-- `uuid` (string, required): Node UUID to delete
+- `uuid` (string, required): UUID of the node to delete

 **Example**:
 ```json